 (2) Divulge information in advance of the time prescribed for its authorized issuance or otherwise make use of or permit others to make use of information not available to the general public.

-(b) Waiver.
-When disclosure of privileged, confidential, or otherwise protected information is in the interest of the District government, as determined by the Mayor or Chairperson of the Council, or designee, in writing, because it will further government programs and operations, a covered individual may disclosure such information if not otherwise prohibited by law.
+(b) When disclosure of privileged, confidential, or otherwise protected information is in the interest of the District government, as determined by the Mayor or Chairman of the Council, or their respective designee, in writing, because it will further government programs and operations, a covered individual may disclosure such information if not otherwise prohibited by law.

-SUBTITLE XIII.
+ARTICLE XIII.
 POST-GOVERNMENTAL EMPLOYMENT

 CONFLICTS OF INTEREST

-(a) District employees shall comply with the provisions of 18 U.S.C. § 207(a)(1) and (2).
-Questions regarding the application of these provisions, or the provisions of this Article, may be addressed to the Director of Government Ethics.
+(a) Covered individuals shall comply with the provisions of 18 U.S.C. § 207(a)(1) and (2).

-(b) Permanent restrictions on representation on particular matters.
-No employee, after the termination of his or her service or employment with the District, shall knowingly make, with the intent to influence, any communication to or appearance before any officer or employee of any department, agency, court, or entity of the District of Columbia government, on behalf of any other person (except the District of Columbia) in connection with a particular matter:
+(b) No covered individual shall, after the termination of his or her service or employment with the District government, knowingly make, with the intent to influence, any communication to or appearance before any employee of any agency or court of the District of Columbia government, on behalf of any other person (except the District of Columbia) in connection with a particular matter:

 (1) In which the District of Columbia is a party or has a direct and substantial interest;

-(2) In which the person participated personally and substantially as such officer or employee; and
+(2) In which the covered individual participated personally and substantially as an employee; and

 (3) Which involved a specific party or specific parties at the time of such participation.

-(c) Two-year restrictions concerning particular matters under official responsibility.

-(1) No employee shall, within 2 years after the termination of his or her service or employment with the District government, knowingly make, with the intent to influence, any communication to or appearance before any officer or employee of any department, agency, court, or entity of the District government on behalf of any other person (except the District of Columbia), in connection with a particular matter:
+(c) No covered individual shall, within two (2) years after the termination of his or her service or employment with the District government, knowingly make, with the intent to influence, any communication to or appearance before any employee of any agency or court of the District government, on behalf of any other person (except the District of Columbia), in connection with a particular matter:

-(i) In which the District of Columbia is a party or has a direct and substantial interest;
+(1) In which the District of Columbia is a party or has a direct and substantial interest;

-(ii) Which the person knows or reasonably should know was actually pending under his or her official responsibility as such officer or employee within a period of one year before the termination of his or her service or employment with the District government; and
+(2) Which the covered individual knows or reasonably should know was actually pending under his or her official responsibility as an employee within a period of one (1) year before the termination of his or her service or employment with the District government; and

-(iii) Which involved a specific party or specific parties at the time it was pending.
+(3) Which involved a specific party or specific parties at the time it was pending.

-(2) The two-year (2 year) restriction period in paragraph one (1) of this subsection shall be measured from the date when the former employee’s responsibility for a particular matter ends, not from the termination of government service, unless the two (2) occur simultaneously.
+(d) The two-year (2-year) restriction period in subsection (c) of this Article shall be measured from the date when the former covered individual’s responsibility for a particular matter ends, not from the termination of government service, unless the two occur simultaneously.

-(d) Two-year restriction counseling and advising.

-(1) A former employee shall be prohibited for two (2) years from knowingly aiding, counseling, advising, consulting, or assisting in representing any other person (except the District of Columbia) as to a particular government matter involving a specific party if the former employee participated personally and substantially in that matter as a government employee.
+(e) A former covered individual shall be prohibited for two (2) years from knowingly aiding, counseling, advising, consulting, or assisting in representing any other person (except the District of Columbia) as to a particular government matter involving a specific party if the individual participated personally and substantially in that matter as a government employee.

-(2) The two-year (2 year) period in paragraph (1) of this subsection shall be measured from the date of termination of employment in the employee position held by the former employee when he or she participated personally and substantially in the matter involved.
+(f) The two-year (2-year) period in subsection (e) of this Article shall be measured from the date of termination of employment in the position held by the former covered individual when he or she participated personally and substantially in the matter involved.